 Maybe your research indicates that you should develop a beginner’s guide to cell phone camera lenses.
 This satisfies both the goal of adding more pages to your index and will likely improve your service page rankings, while serving as a great resource for prospective customers.

 We’ve previously written a guide to choosing the right keywords, so I won’t go into this side of keyword mapping in too much detail.
 But there are a few main principles to keep in mind when targeting keywords.

 This especially is important for non-established verticals and industries, or if you’re launching new products.
 If no one has heard of what you sell, you’ll need to get creative and search for keywords that identify the pain point that your product or service addresses.
-You can do this by looking beyond the keyword itself, analyzing the intent of the search and mapping keywords to the buyers stage.
+You can do this by looking beyond the keyword itself, analyzing the search intent and mapping keywords to the buyers stage.

 Don’t worry about whether you will need to rewrite the content on the page for now—simply start your map by answering these questions: “What is this page trying to communicate?” and “How are people searching for it?”
 These two questions will help you narrow down keywords in your research that fit the content of the page and identify how people search to find that content.
 Use these keywords to effectively write your title tag, H1 and meta descriptions for each page, as shown in the example below.

 Once you apply keywords to every page on your site, take a look at your keyword research and analyze what’s left over.
 In many cases there are untouched buckets of keywords.
 These often are good places to start when planning new pages, blog articles and relevant on-site content to build your rankings.
 Figure out what those opportunities are and where they fit into your site navigation and site structure.

-Eventually, you’ll be able to check your rankings for these keywords in either Google Webmaster Tools or a ranking tool like SERPs and see which keywords you are capable of ranking for immediately as opposed to those you need to spend more time optimizing and link building for.
-Having done your research and applied your keyword map to your website will outline your main SEO strategy.
-From there, new keyword opportunities and your current rankings will help structure an ongoing content strategy that supports your SEO campaign.
+Eventually, you’ll be able to check your rankings for these keywords in keyword mapping tools like Google Webmaster Tools, or, by using a ranking tool like SERPs and see which keywords you are capable of ranking for immediately as opposed to those you need to spend more time optimizing and link building for.
+Having done your research and applied your keyword map to your website will outline your main keyword mapping SEO strategy.